kirillzhosul/gofra/docs/advanced/optimizations.md

 Function inlining automatically marks simple / small functions as inlineable and resolves their usages after that marking.
-Inlining is not performed for recusrive functions, as it will break not only the code but also optimizer itself (while resolving inline function reference infinite amount of iterations until threshold)
+Inlining is not performed for recursive functions, as it will break not only the code but also optimizer itself (while resolving inline function reference infinite amount of iterations until threshold)
 For example:
 ```gofra
 func int reduce_pairs[int,int,int,int]